What is Health Information Technology?

 Graduates with a HIT Associate degree are eligible to take the American Health Information Management Association's (AHIMA) Registered Health Information Technician (RHIT) examination.

 Most required Health Information Technology courses are offered as hybrid courses (50% online and 50% in classroom.)
-All courses for this program are held at our Edgewood campus and are typically scheduled in the evenings
+All courses for this program are held at our Edgewood campus.
+There are options for day and evening scheduling.

 HIT Medical Records Coding